CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Method

 \subsection{Flow Matching with Trajectory-Aware Coupling}

+Fig.~\ref{key} illustrates the geometric intuition: sparse anchors induce a tolerance corridor around the reference spatial evolution, where predictions outside the corridor receive corrective gradients and predictions inside the corridor are further refined by cumulative-progress consistency.
 We train the action expert with flow matching (FM) as in SmolVLA, and couple it with trajectory-level spatial constraints from the same sparse anchors in Sec.~\ref{subsec:prediction_setting} and Sec.~\ref{subsec:Aligning}.
 This coupling uses two terms: a corridor \emph{buffer} that defines a tolerant safe region to shrink the stochastic search space, and an in-corridor \emph{consistency} term that continues refining predictions after they enter the buffer.
 Together, they behave like a smooth-L1 objective: fast correction outside the corridor and gradual convergence inside.
 The overall objective combines the FM loss, the anchor prediction loss (Eq.~\eqref{eq:delta_pos_loss}), and the corridor regularizer.